A handbook of Ridge and Valley Charter School policies is available in the school office for your review. Important policies include:

 Complete texts of these and other policies are available in the office:

 Ridge and Valley will not discriminate regardless of race, creed, color, national origin, ancestry, age, marital status, affectional or sexual orientation, gender, religion, disability or socioeconomic status in any of its educational programs, activities, or employment.
-Inquiries regarding compliance may be directed to the school’s Affirmative Action Officer, Traci Pannullo.
+Inquiries regarding compliance may be directed to the school’s Affirmative Action Officer, Lisa Masi.

 Ridge and Valley complies with standards of notification thru a certified Integrated Pest Management Officer.
-Inquiries may be directed to Nanci Dvorsky.
+Inquiries may be directed to Lisa Masi.

-Students may not use radios, personal audio players, TVs, recording devices, cameras, electronic games, pagers, or cellular phones during school hours unless authorized by a staff member.
-If these devices are found in school, they will be confiscated and returned to a parent.
+Students may not use any personal electronic devices, including but not limited to cell phones, recording devices, cameras, electronic games, or communication or tracking devices during school hours unless authorized by a staff member.

 Tardiness deprives a student of a full education and disrupts the rhythm of the class.
 Punctuality is a responsibility of both the pupil and the parent/guardian.
 RVCS understands that many families come from varying distances and respects all families’ responsibility for ensuring students’ timely arrival.
 Families with a pattern of tardiness will be contacted.